dracinn/OrangeFox-build-script/README.md

  - Organize device-specific variables in different files (called ofconfigs, similar to Linux defconfig), without touching the script

- - Generate device-specific variables step-by-step, helping you what to choose

 ### "How can I use it?"

  - Clone this repo to the root of OrangeFox sources